- Purchase the complete Expat Arrivals Nigeria Guide (PDF)

 Pharmacies are available across most Nigerian cities, although these may not stock many of the usual drugs that expats may be used to having access to at home.
 Certain pharmaceuticals may not be available in the country and the same goes for preferred name brand over-the-counter medication.
 It’s recommended that expats bring a sizeable supply of any required prescription medication with them to Nigeria, accompanied by the prescription itself.

 Health risks in Nigeria

-Nigeria is affected by tropical diseases including malaria, typhoid, cholera, Lassa fever and yellow fever.
+Nigeria is affected by tropical diseases including malaria, typhoid, cholera and yellow fever.
 Water-borne diseases pose a greater hazard during the rainy season, between June and October.

 Malaria is a concern throughout Nigeria.
 Expats are divided over whether or not to take malaria prophylaxes.
 These drugs do have side effects, and long-term use is not recommended.
 Additionally, they could mask the symptoms of malaria, which may impede rapid treatment.
 We recommend consulting a medical practitioner for advice on taking antimalarial medication and finding the most suitable approach.
 We also urge expats to be proactive with prevention: use a mosquito net, cover arms and legs, fumigate the house twice a year and visit the doctor immediately if experiencing any symptoms.